 Maximize your space with these eight tips and make the most of what you already have:

 1. Cleanse your Apartment

 Cleansing is probably one of the most overrated solutions yet it can be very effective when done properly.
 The golden rule every professional organizer uses is to ask yourself if you actually need all the stuff you own.
-Having a limited storage capacity, you should only keep what you absolutely love or use, so if something is just sitting there collecting dust it’s probably time to throw it away.
+Having a limited storage capacity, you should only keep what you absolutely love or use, so if something is just sitting there collecting dust it’s probably time to hire a skip and throw it away.
 If you still want to keep these stuff but you just lack space for them in your flat, then you may consider renting a storage unit to store them for the time being.
 Also consider getting help from a Man and Van company to help you move your stuff in the facility.

 2. Pare Down on Appliances

 This is actually an extension of tip #1.
 Again, use the golden rule and ask yourself, do I really need a popcorn maker?
 An electric can opener?
 A toaster oven?